 Take a look at sites online such as Priceline, HotWire or even CarRentals as they can offer some competitive rates.
 You can always pay for the basic rental online and then upgrade when you get to the counter.

-Visit the car rental company and sign up for emails and notifications.
-They will often send out coupons and/or codes to subscribers, which are not available to the general public.
+Sign up for emails and notifications with the rental car companies you normally use.
+They will often send money saving deals and offers to subscribers, that are not available to the general public.

 Frequent flier miles can sometimes be cashed in to use towards rental cars.
 In addition, sign up for your favorite rental company’s club (if available) and you can accrue rewards and/or perks.